Opinion: Montenegro's new government faces uphill battle | DW | 04.12.2020

 In short: Montenegro's government faces an almost insurmountable challenge.
 This is compounded further by the country's financial woes, which have been exacerbated by the coronavirus crisis.

-Even so, the people of Montenegro hope their new leadership will usher in a new political era.
-It is time for a change.
-The country's previous government, after all, moved vast sums of money it had embezzled over decades to neighboring Serbia.
-A country that is led by their ally, Alexander Vucic.
+Even so, the people of Montenegro hope this leadership will usher in a new political era.
+It's time for a change.
+The country's previous government, after all, moved vast sums of money it had embezzled over decades to neighboring Serbia — a country that is led by their ally, Aleksandar Vucic.
 He is a man who maintains mafia-like control over Serbia and fiercely opposes Montenegro's new leadership.

 Should Prime Minister Krivokapic prove successful in turning Montenegro around, Serbians may wish the same for their country and may want to transform it into a genuine democracy based on the rule of law.
-This, naturally, would be a horror scenario for Serbian President Vucic, who controls just about everything in his country, ranging from the opposition to parts of the Orthodox Church to the secret service and armed forces.
+This, naturally, would be a worst-case scenario for Vucic, who controls just about everything in Serbia, ranging from the opposition to parts of the Orthodox Church to the secret service and armed forces.

 Autocrats can only control those they know.
 One year ago, Krivokapic was still an unknown figure.
 He was voted into power because he, like hundreds of thousands of others, was sick of seeing Djukanovic's regime snatch up church property.
 This protest movement spawned a political movement, which ultimately won the parliamentary election.
 As usual, Djukanovic tried buying many votes.
-Yet the outrage at him and his government's ineptitude and rampant corruption was so widespread that many Montenegrins voted for change.
+Yet the outrage at his ineptitude, and that of his government, along with rampant corruption was so widespread that many Montenegrins voted for change.

-Prime Minister Krivokapic knows Germany, where he spent some time as a student.
-Former German chancellors Helmut Kohl and Konrad Adenauer are an inspiration to him.
+The new prime minister knows Germany, where he spent some time as a student.
+Former German Chancellors Helmut Kohl and Konrad Adenauer are an inspiration to him.
 Krivokapic can expect support from the West, from NATO and the EU.
 This represents a great opportunity for Germany's governing conservative parties — and their foundations working in the Balkans — to reorient themselves and cease supporting the autocrats who feign being conservatives.

 Krivokapic will struggle to weed out rampant corruption in Montenegro.
-But who knows, maybe he will succeed against all odds.
+But who knows — maybe he'll succeed against all odds.

 Montenegro is the first European country outside of Western Europe and the EU to legally recognize same-sex couples.
 President Milo Djukanovic said it was a confirmation that Montenegrin society "is maturing."